SergioAlias/fusariumid-train/README.md

 ## Drawing DAGs and rule graphs

 Since FUSARIUM-ID-train is built over Snakemake, you can generate DAGs, rule graphs and file graphs of the workflow.
 We provide three commands for this: `fidt_draw_dag`, `fidt_draw_rulegraph` and `fidt_draw_filegraph`.
+These commands create `dag.pdf`, `rulegraph.pdf` and `filegraph.pdf` in the code directory.